EndsM/MuvLuvCN/task.md

 - Task 2: rework the equipment folder

-- Task 3: make common/decisions folder and its subfolders a replace path
+- Task 3: make common/decisions folder and its subfolders a replace path Done

-- Task 4: Correctly implement special task force tech for S_tsf_battalion
+- Task 4: Correctly implement special task force tech for S_tsf_battalion Partially Done

-- Task 5: Check if naval base placed in 790 state is placed correctly
+- Task 5: Check if naval base placed in 790 state is placed correctly Done

+- Task 6: Fix the crash introduced in version 1.13.5 Done